iprathammishra/leetcode/concepts/bitman/info.md

 Input: N = 100000000000, M = 10011, i = 2, j = 6
 Output: N = 10001001100

-2. **Binary to String:** Given a real number betweeen 0 and 1 (e.g., 0.72) that is passes in as a double, print the binary representation.
+2. **Binary to String:** Given a real number betweeen 0 and 1 (e.g., 0.72) that is passed in as a double, print the binary representation.
 If the number cannot be represented accurately in binary with at most 32 characters, print "ERROR."

 3. **Flip Bit to Win:** You have an integer and you can flip exactly onw bit from 0 to a 1.
 Write code to find the length of the longest sequence of 1s you could create.